Week: Days of the week

 The days of the week were named for the seven classical planets, which included the Sun and Moon.
 This naming system persisted alongside an "ecclesiastical" tradition of numbering the days in ecclesiastical Latin beginning with Dominica (the Lord's Day) as the first day.
 The Greco-Roman gods associated with the classical planets were rendered in their interpretatio germanica at some point during the late Roman Empire, yielding the Germanic tradition of names based on indigenous deities.

 The ordering of the weekday names is not the classical order of the planets (by distance in the planetary spheres model, which is Moon, Mercury, Venus, Sun, Mars, Jupiter, Saturn); nor, equivalently, by their apparent speed of movement in the night sky.
 Instead, the planetary hours systems resulted in succeeding days being named for planets that are three places apart in their traditional listing.
-This characteristic was apparently discussed in Plutarch in a treatise written in c.
-100 CE, which is reported to have addressed the question of Why are the days named after the planets reckoned in a different order from the actual order? (the text of Plutarch's treatise has been lost).
+Plutarch apparently discussed this in a treatise written c.
+AD 100, which is reported to have addressed the question Why are the days named after the planets reckoned in a different order from the actual order? (the text of the treatise has been lost).
 Dio Cassius (early 3rd century) gives two explanations in a section of his Historia Romana after mentioning the Jewish practice of sanctifying the day called the day of Kronos (Saturday).